JaredScar/SandyVehiclesRestrict/README.md

 https://i.gyazo.com/d1aca410201e11627b617d7184a20414.gif

-They simply get kicked out of the vehicle :slight_smile:
+They simply get kicked out of the vehicle :)